Infrastructure configuration options

 IS_SELF_HOSTED: "true"

-Second, also set the option under the account-pages section:
+Second, also set the option for account-pages helm chart:

 envVars: